Promising cancer vaccine is hope for new options for treating the disease

 “Tumors that express this protein have a higher ability to proliferate, and studies show that survivin is associated with a worse prognosis, a greater degree of aggression and a greater risk of relapse.
 So, this vaccine is a peptide that will act and stimulate the immune system to specifically attack cells that provide this protein”, explains the specialist.

-Although the proposal is promising, the oncologist points out that the vaccine, if approved for use, is not intended to open the door to a cure for cancer.
+Although the proposal is promising, the oncologist points out that the vaccine, if approved for use, will not aim to open the door to a cure for cancer.
 The purpose, in this case, would be to increase the patient’s survival, that is, to prolong the time that the person can live with the disease.

 In addition, oncologist Lin I Ter highlights that the OVM-200 is in the first phase of clinical studies, which means a long way to go for it to be approved and, later, to be part of the group of oncological treatments.